Madeleine Brès: Education

-Dean Würtz took Brès's application to the Minister of Education, Victor Duruy, who approved her admission but preemptively brought the matter to the Council of Ministers.
-The Empress Eugénie also interceded on her behalf.
-Brès's husband formally gave his consent to his wife's enrollment to the mayor of the 5th municipal district of Paris, and she became a medical student in 1869 in the service of Professor Broca at Mercy Hospital.
-Her admission was facilitated by the proclamation of the law which allowed women to work (a.k.a. loi de 19 ventôse) during the XI year of the Empire on the sixth month of the Republican calendar.
-She was admitted alongside the American Mary Puttnam, the Russian Catherine Gontcharoff and the English Elizabeth Garrett - all holders of equivalent national diplomas and bachelors in Arts and Sciences.
+Dean Wurtz took Brès's application to the Minister of Education, Victor Duruy, who approved her admission but preemptively brought the matter to the Council of Ministers.
+Empress Eugénie interceded on her behalf.
+After her husband formally gave his consent to the mayor of the 5th arrondissement of Paris, she became a medical student at the University of Paris in 1869 in the service of Professor Paul Broca at Mercy Hospital.
+Her admission was facilitated by the Law of 19 Ventôse Year XI (10 March 1803), which regulated the practice of medicine.
+She was admitted and studied alongside three foreign women, the American Mary Putnam, the Russian Catherine Gontcharoff, and the Englishwoman Elizabeth Garrett Anderson, all of whom held Bachelor level equivalent degrees in their respective countries.